 It is important to contact Carabin Shaw because you will not be able to talk your way out of a DWI arrest.
 By contacting us, we will be able to help guide you through the process without you incriminating yourself.
 If the judge does issue a warrant then you are required to submit a sample of your blood.
 In order for a police officer to apply for a warrant they have to prove beyond a reasonable doubt that you were driving while intoxicated.
 The obtained warrant can later be contested in court and may result in any blood results being ignored in trial or later hearings related to the DWI case.

-If you or a loved one have been arrested and forced to give blood call Carabin Shaw right now for a free consultation.
+If you or a loved one have been arrested and forced to give blood contact Carabin Shaw right now for a free consultation.